nyarly/dotfiles/README.md

 [commute](https://github.com/nyarly/commute) is a nice complement to this repo, since it dotfiles can get added to your commute list so that you remember to do the `git push`.

+## Notes on specific branches

+`fish` requires that `git` be checked out properly - you'll want to `fisher install` after adding 'fish', and if git fails, it'll fail and clean out the fishfile.

+Likewise, you'll want to launch `nvim` and `:PlugInstall` after pulling in the 'neovim` repo.